cliulinnaeus/FPGA_AWG/README.md

 Built on top of the QICK library, this codebase provides a straightforward programming interface.
 When deployed, the FPGA operates as an AWG, actively listening for and responding to user commands through a network socket.
 Note that this initial version does not yet support in situ pulse parameter sweep, which is a planned update in future versions.

 Note:
-- This software has only been tested on ZCU111.
-One may run into unexpected bugs on other QICK boards (ZCU216, RFSoC4x2)
+- This software supports both ZCU111 and RFSoC4x2.
 - This software does not yet support in situ pulse parameter sweeps, which can be used to realize adiabatic passage sequences.
 This is a planned update in future versions.
-- This software is still yet a work in progress.
-Please report any bugs to me.
+- Please report any bugs to me.

 See the original QICK repository at: https://github.com/openquantumhardware/qick